 Name of person making request:

 Address:

 Phone Number:

 Person/group this request is for (if different from above):

-Please describe the accommodation needed (be specific and include the reason you need this accommodation if possible):
+Please describe the accommodation needed (be specific and include the reason you accommodation if possible): need this

-Date Submitted: Signature: ---------------------------- --
+Date Submitted: Signature:

-Please return to: Jill Guynn, County Director University of Illinois Extension, BLMP Unit 815 N. Orlando Smith Rd.
+Please return to: University of Illinois Extension, BLMP Unit 815 N. Orlando Smith Rd.
 Oglesby, Il 61348

 At least two weeks prior to the event.

 You will be notified as to whether this request is approved.

-2021 Bureau County 4-H Fair Evaluation
+2022 Bureau County 4-H Fair Evaluation

+The Unit Council and the 4-H Fair Review Committee request your assistance in evaluating this year's 4-H Fair.

 Do you have any suggestions/recommendations that would improve project judging?
 Should any of the judging times and/or dates be changed?
 If so, please explain.
 Do you have any suggestions/recommendations regarding additions or deletions to judging classes?

-Other comments/suggestions:

-Would you be interested in serving on the Fair Review Committee or Fair Organization & Development Committee?
-Yes No
+Other comments/suggestions: Would you be interested in serving on the Fair Review Committee or Fair Organization & Development Committee?
+Yes No Contact me: Please check the appropriate blanks: I am a 4-H Leader 4-H Member 4-H Parent Judge Superintendent Other Signature (This is optional)

-Contact me:

-Please check the appropriate blanks:

-I am a 4-H Leader 4-H Member 4-H Parent Judge

-Superintendent Other

-Signature (This is optional)